PewDiePie: 2018–2019: Subscriber competition with T-Series

-On 5 October 2018, Kjellberg uploaded a diss track against Indian record label T-Series titled "Tseries Diss Track" (stylized in all caps and later renamed "Bitch Lasagna") in response to their YouTube channel being projected to surpass his in subscribers.
-The video went on to replace "A Funny Montage" as Kjellberg's most-viewed video.
+In September 2018, Kjellberg uploaded a LWIAY video discussing Indian record label T-Series' YouTube channel being projected to surpass his in subscribers.
+On 5 October, Kjellberg uploaded "Bitch Lasagna", a diss track against the label in response to their YouTube channel being projected to surpass his in subscribers.
+The video went on to become Kjellberg's most-viewed video, a title formerly held by "A Funny Montage".
 It included some lines mocking the Indian background of T-Series, which were described as racist in media publications.
-Kjellberg also made allegations against T-Series using subscribing bots but failed to prove so, as YouTube claims to have a strong policy against fake-engagement.
 On the prospect of being surpassed by T-Series in terms of subscriber count, he stated he was not concerned about T-Series, but feared the consequences a corporate channel surpassing him would have for YouTube as a video-sharing platform.
 Online campaigns to "subscribe to PewDiePie" greatly assisted Kjellberg's subscriber growth; his channel gained 6.62 million subscribers in December 2018 alone, compared to the 7 million subscribers gained in all of 2017.

 On 12 March, Kjellberg uploaded an episode of his show Pew News in which he mentioned the 2019 Pulwama terrorist attack, where 40 Indian paramilitary troops were killed by a member of a Pakistan-based jihadist group.
 Following the attack, T-Series removed several songs by Pakistani artists on its YouTube channel after being pressurised by political party MNS to isolate Pakistani artists, a course of action that Kjellberg disagreed with.
 The outlet Zee News reported that Kjellberg "faced strong criticism for his comments on the heightened tension between Pakistan and India in [the] March 12 issue of Pew News".
-Kjellberg also issued a clarification on Twitter, expressing that he was not attempting to speak on the broader India–Pakistan relations, but rather on the more specific context of T-Series removing artists' songs from its YouTube channel.
+Kjellberg issued a clarification on Twitter, expressing that he was not attempting to speak on the broader India–Pakistan relations, but rather on the more specific context of T-Series removing artists' songs from its YouTube channel.

 On 15 March, the perpetrator of the live-streamed Christchurch mosque shootings said "remember lads, subscribe to PewDiePie" before carrying out the attacks.
 In response, Kjellberg tweeted his disgust after having his name associated with the attack, and offered condolences to those affected by the tragedy.
 Various journalists covering the shooting reported that Kjellberg was not complicit with the shootings.
 The New York Times suggested that Kjellberg's mention in the shootings was a ploy for the news media to attribute blame to Kjellberg, and to otherwise inflame political tensions.